-Place the ribs on the grid and close the lid of the EGG.
+Place the ribs on the grid; close the dome of the EGG.
 Let the ribs smoke 1½ to 2 hours.
 Once the short ribs have finished smoking, transfer the ribs to the baking dish.

 Pour the beef and chicken mixture over the ribs.

 Cover the dish tightly with aluminum foil; place in the preheated EGG for 2½ hours, or until the ribs are fork tender.